 Concept

-The idea to construct a board for the co-events developed after Countdown in Brighton 2022, as this was the first "Lincoln"-style tournament I attended.
-Under the "Lincoln" style, everyone is separated into groups of three in each round and uses card sets, principally from editions of the Countdown board game, throughout the games.
-With individual matches being carried out on the tables, I saw this as the perfect opportunity to enhance the aesthetics for the people on my table by matching the appearance of the show's production elements.
+The idea to construct a board for the co-events came after Countdown in Brighton 2022, as this was the first "Lincoln"-style tournament I attended.
+Under the "Lincoln" style, everyone is separated into groups of three in each round and uses card sets, typically from an edition of the Countdown board game.
+With individual matches being carried out on the tables, I saw this as the perfect opportunity to enhance the aesthetics for the people on my table by mirroring the appearance of the show's production elements.

 Purpose

-The board debuted at Countdown in Edinburgh 2022, held in the October of that year, initially for use in the preliminary games.
-Since the double-header of events in Lincoln in January 2023, however, the board has additionally been utilised for the grand final match between the top two competitors at the conclusion of the tournament.
-Once an event's heat games have been completed, there's typically a 10–15-minute layover time to allow for the final's preparation.
-For the final, the board is mounted upright on a tablet stand in order for everyone in the room to see the selections.
-Providing there is adequate space in the venue, I opt for a clearance of roughly 3 metres between the board and the contestants facing it, which allows for a good vantage point for those spectating and playing along.
-Prior to the board, the members involved in the final — host, adjudicator(s) and two contestants — would be stationed at a single table, in the same configuration as heat games, with the cards being dealt for only them to see without any obstructions.
-Although this setup worked for those involved in the game, it meant everyone else had to huddle around the table in order to see the selections.
-Now, with the board allowing the cards to stand almost upright, it has successfully eradicated that issue: others playing along can sit at the surrounding tables with equal viewership, allowing for more inclusion as opposed to the game focusing solely on the two finalists.
+The original board debuted at Countdown in Edinburgh 2022, held in the October of that year, intended for use in the preliminary games.
+However, since January 2023's double-header of events in Lincoln, it's additionally been used for the grand final match between the top two competitors, held at the conclusion of the heat games.
+For this, the board is mounted upright on a tablet stand in order for everyone in the room to see the selections.
+Prior to the board, the members involved in the final — host, adjudicator(s) and two contestants — would be stationed at a single table, with the cards being dealt for only them to see without any obstructions.
+Although this setup worked for those involved in the game, it resulted in everyone else having to huddle around the table in order to see the selections if they wanted to play along.
+Now, with the board facilitating an upright position, that issue has been solved: others playing along can sit at the surrounding tables with equal viewership to the contestants, allowing for more inclusion as opposed to the game focusing solely on the two finalists.

-From the start, the board was conceived as a miniature replica of that seen on the show but lacking the boxes for the vowels and consonants on the letters face and the large whiteboard on the numbers face.
-The reason for omitting these parts was simply because they weren't essential at the events, and including them would have made it impossible for the board to be hauled everywhere.
-Furthermore, the inclusion of the boxes would have required the host to stand in front of the board to put up the selections, thereby obscuring them for certain spectators.
+The board was designed as a miniature replica of that seen on the show but, for logistical reasons, without the boxes for the vowels and consonants on the letters side and the large whiteboard on the numbers side.
+The inclusion of these would have required the game host to stand in front of the board to put up the cards, taking up more space.

 Materials and specifications

 The board is made up of five 3mm-thick MDF sheets, with the necessary cutouts on each piece achieved by laser cutting.
-These are primed and sanded, then spray-painted in the appropriate colours before being glued down.
-The outer section consists of MDF strips lined with royal blue-coloured faux leather (felt on the original board).
-Dimensions wise, it's 750mm long and 230mm tall, with each of the pockets measuring 75×80mm (length by height) to comfortably fit the 70mm² cards while including a 10mm finger space at the top for easy removal.
-In comparison to the board on the show, mine is approximately two-thirds of its length, a quarter of the height of the letters face due to the absence of the boxes, and roughly a fifth of the height of the numbers face due to the omission of the whiteboard underneath.
+During the construction process, these were primed and sanded, then spray-painted in the appropriate colours before being glued down.
+The outer section consists of MDF strips and is currently lined with blue-coloured faux leather (felt on the original board).
+Dimensions wise, it's 750mm long and 230mm tall, with each of the pockets measuring 75×80mm (length by height) to comfortably fit the 70mm² cards whilst including a 10mm "finger space" at the top for quick removal.
+In comparison to the board on the show, mine is approximately two-thirds of its length, a quarter of the height of the letters face due to the absence of the vowel and consonant boxes, and roughly a fifth of the height of the numbers face due to the omission of the whiteboard underneath the pockets.

 Later enhancements

-Unsurprisingly with me, it didn't take long for the original board to undergo its first lot of changes:
+Unsurprisingly with me, it didn't take long before the original board underwent its first lot of changes:

-▸ November 2022: the first change, made just two weeks after the board was completed, involved the target section on the numbers side being repainted into a lighter blue shade to match the background of the cards more closely.
+▸ November 2022: the first change, made just two weeks after the board was completed, involved the section for the target number on the numbers side being repainted into a lighter blue shade to match the background of the cards more closely.

-▸ February 2023because of the dividers between the pockets not sticking down properly, the pockets themselves had to be repainted to match the dividers in order to conceal the residue left over from the glue.
-At the same time, the felt, lined around the border, was stripped and replaced.
+▸ February 2023: because of the dividers between the pockets not sticking down properly, the pockets themselves had to be repainted to match the dividers in order to conceal the residue left over from the glue.
+At the same time, the felt around the border was stripped and replaced due to fraying.

-▸ August 2023as of the London 2023 tournament, the board has included covers to conceal the conundrum scramble in the grand final more effectively; previously, the board was lifted from the tablet stand and rotated downwards to face the contestants, and the answer was revealed by having the scrambled letters rearranged onto the bottom row of the board.
-Now, with the covers in place, the scramble and answer can be loaded beforehand.
-The covers sit in the board's pockets without interfering with the cards behind them, and are lifted out in sync with the clock starting to show the jumbled-up letters.
+▸ August 2023: as of the London 2023 tournament, the board has included covers to conceal the conundrum scramble in the grand final more effectively.
+Previously, the board was lifted from the tablet stand and rotated downwards to face the contestants, and the answer was revealed by having the scrambled letters on the top row rearranged onto the bottom row.
+Now, with the covers in place, the scramble and answer can be loaded beforehand, in the same fashion as the mechanical board used on the show until 2020.
+The covers sit in the board's pockets without interfering with the cards behind them, and are lifted out in sync with the clock starting to show the letters.

-▸ November 2024the final change made to the original board involved painting the pockets into a lighter shade of blue to reinstate the two-colour scheme it was painted in when new.
-The two-colour scheme reflects the look of the board from the "original" blue set, which is what I intended to achieve from the get-go.
+▸ November 2024: the final change made to the original board involved painting the pockets into a lighter shade of blue to reinstate the two-colour scheme it initially, albeit briefly, carried.
+The two-colour scheme reflected the board's appearance on the "original" blue set, which is what I intended to achieve from the get-go.

 Gallery (original board)